Stopping Summer Slide, Part Deux – Scott School

 Score This Response

-• Does this grant provide opportunities that link literacy at home and school?Yes!
+• How does this grant provide opportunities that link literacy at home and school?Yes!
 The materials are sent home but there is a data component that allows school staff to monitor summer reading engagement.
 Staff can reach out to families who need a little "nudge" to keep going and also see if there is a way we can help support.
 The books are the kids' to keep and the 9th book that the students write can be showcased here at school in the fall.

 Score This Response